wguilherme/kubernetes/orquestracao_de_containers/annotations/networks.md

 - In docker, `each container` receives an IP address.
 - In Kubernetes, `each pod` receives an IP address.
+- The PODS can communicate with each other using the IP address, because they are in the same network, created by Kubernetes (Cluster Network that distributes the IP addresses to the PODS).

 To see the IP address of a pod, you can use the following command: